With an abundance of natural beauty, small-town charm, wineries and culinary offerings, there are plenty of things to do in Prince Edward County.

 So my visit of three days that should have been seven left me and my friend wanting more.
 More beach.
 More food.
 More wine.

-We were smitten with the warm residents, well-preserved country homes and shops filled with retro art and artisanal food products.
+I’m smitten with the warm residents, well-preserved country homes and shops filled with retro art and handcrafted products.

-In Picton, the largest of the County’s three towns, I loved browsing the goods in Frugal & Company, a retro shop and take-out cafe filled with an array of vintage paraphernalia.
+I love browsing the goods at Frugal & Company (Picton), a retro shop filled with an array of vintage paraphernalia.

-We also spent over a half-hour at Kingston Olive Oil Company sampling high-quality extra virgin olive oil flavoured with Tuscan herbs, chipotle and black truffle, blended with aged balsamic vinegar infused with everything from red apple to dark chocolate.
+I’ve also spent a half-hour in Kingston Olive Oil Company (Picton) sampling extra virgin olive oil flavoured with Tuscan herbs, chipotle and black truffle, and aged balsamic vinegar infused with everything from red apple to dark chocolate.
 The flavour combinations here are endless!

-Our biggest dilemma was choosing which ones to buy as gifts and, of course, for ourselves but the staff helped us decide (thanks, Jackie).
-I’ve never been so excited to make salad and pasta.
+My biggest dilemma was choosing which ones to buy as gifts and, of course, for myself but the staff helped me decide (thanks, Jackie).

 Sandbanks Provincial Park